cc-archive/ccsearch-browser-extension/README.md

 You can install the extension directly from the source.
 Follow the following steps:

 1. Clone the repository

 ```
 git clone https://github.com/creativecommons/ccsearch-browser-extension.git
 ```

 2. Install project dependencies

 ```
 npm install
 ```

 3. Run the following command to compile SASS to CSS and bundle JS.
 The compiled files will be in `dist` folder.

 ```
 npm run build
 ```

 _Note_: If you want to install the extension for development, you should run `npm run dev`.

 ## Troubleshooting build failures

-1. If you get following error:
+1. If you get the following error:

 ```shell
 'TARGET' is not recognized as an internal or external command